Charles River Associates Case Interview: Rounds, Economic Cases, and Prep Guide (2026)

 See our Analysis Group case interview guide for the AG-specific approach.

-CRA's superday often includes a writing sample.
-You'll be given a brief document (news article, data table, or short report) and asked to summarize the key findings or provide a short analysis.
+Some CRA final rounds include a written case or writing sample.
+You may be given a brief document (news article, data table, or short report) and asked to summarize the key findings or provide a short analysis.

 Tips: